MIC-DKFZ/nnUNet/readme.md

 nnU-Net is a framework designed for medical image segmentation.
 Given a new dataset (that includes training cases) nnU-Net will automatically take care of the entire experimental pipeline.
 Unlike other segmentation methods published recently, nnU-Net does not complicated architectural modifications and instead revolves around the popular U-Net architecture.
-Still, nnU-Net outperforms most other methods and hav been shown to produce segmentations that are on par with or even exceed the state-of-the art across six well-known medical segmentation challenges.
+Still, nnU-Net outperforms many other methods and has been shown to produce segmentations that are on par with or even exceed the state-of-the art across six well-known medical segmentation challenges.